Projects

 - Ingestion: FastAPI endpoints receive transaction payloads, validate schemas, and push events into a Celery task queue for asynchronous processing

-- Feature Engine: Pandas and NumPy compute real-time features — rolling averages, velocity checks, geo-distance anomalies — from raw transaction data and cached user profiles in Redis
+- Feature Engine: Pandas and NumPy compute real-time features like rolling averages, velocity checks, and geo-distance anomalies from raw transaction data and cached user profiles in Redis

 - Scoring: An XGBoost model trained on 500K+ synthetic transactions evaluates feature vectors and returns fraud probability with confidence intervals